 The tour is given by none other than Alvin himself.
 A typical tour starts with visitors welcomed into an open space where they can sit around beautiful tables and chairs to hear stories about Peranakan culture.

-This is followed by a tour of the house, viewing two storeys’ worth of artefacts representative of the Peranakan culture, and ending with beautiful and yummy handmade nonya kuehs!
+This is followed by a tour of the house, viewing two storeys’ worth of artefacts representative of the Peranakan culture, and ending with some traditional Nonya snacks.

 No tour is ever the same.
 Each tour is less of an information session about the Peranakans than a chance to hear from Alvin about anecdotes of Singapore’s history and how the artefacts relate to it.

-Being the talented storyteller he is, Alvin shares that tours are adapted to the level of the visitor’s understanding, and tells us of how he has hosted a variety of visitors, from children to tourists, and even schools.
+Being the animated storyteller he is, Alvin has hosted a variety of visitors, from children to tourists, and even schools.

-For parents who wish to bring the little ones to visit, Alvin advises you to consider if you are comfortable with them being in an open space where things are fragile and laid out, though he states that there has never been a problem in all his years.
+For parents who wish to bring the little ones to visit, Alvin advises them to consider if the kids would be comfortable in an open space where things are fragile and laid out, though he states that there has never been a problem in all his years.

 Culture Beyond Objects